Liane Balaban: Career

 Balaban made her feature film debut in New Waterford Girl (1999), as a 15-year-old misfit longing to escape the Cape Breton coal-mining town of New Waterford.
 Set in the 1970s, the film was directed by Allan Moyle.
 Producer Julia Sereny, who knew Balaban through her aunt and uncle, asked her to audition for the film.
 Balaban had studied drama in high school, but did not intend to be an actor.
 After seven auditions, she landed the part that won a Special Jury Citation at the 1999 Toronto International Film Festival and a nomination for a Canadian Comedy Award.

-She made a successful follow-up with Saint Jude (2000), directed by John L'Ecuyer.
+She made a follow-up with Saint Jude (2000), directed by John L'Ecuyer.
 She starred in the TV movie After the Harvest (2001), opposite Sam Shepard, and appeared in Happy Here and Now (2002), opposite David Arquette and Ally Sheedy.
 She also starred in the horror film Spliced (2002), co-starring Ron Silver.
 She was a member of the garage/electro/pop band We are Molecules, where she sang and played keyboards and drums.
 She has also written for arts newspapers.

 While previously unsure of acting as a career, Balaban committed to seriously pursuing acting around 2007.
 She appeared in her first mainstream Hollywood feature film, Definitely, Maybe in 2008, a romantic comedy starring Ryan Reynolds.
 She next appeared in Last Chance Harvey, a romance starring Dustin Hoffman and Emma Thompson, which had a wide release in January 2009, in the supporting role of Susan, the estranged and soon-to-be-married daughter of Hoffman's character.
 She told The Globe and Mail that her time in London making the film was like "going to the best acting school in the world".